 Before we delve deeper into how to use stage monitors, it is imperative that we understand what they are.
 A stage monitor system entails speakers found on stage, which face the performer.
 They enable the performer to hear him/herself.
 The monitor’s speakers are handy whenever amplified instruments are put into use together with acoustic instruments and the musician’s voice.

 In addition, monitors also have their own amplifiers and equalizers.
 They are usually run by a mix distinct from the front of house system (FOH).
-Check out my other post on using wireless in ear monitors as an alternative.
+The alternative for some churches is to use in ear systems, which are becoming more popular.
+The allow band members to hear themselves through earphones which have their own personal mix.

 Stage monitors come in different sizes, structures and specifications.
 Irrespective of that, they all fall into two major categories: powered (active) and unpowered (passive) stage monitors.